 Robot-assisted mitral valve surgery is a type of minimally invasive cardiac surgery.
 The robot allows surgeons to operate through a few small incisions in the side of the chest.
 It also provides magnified 3-D images and uses tiny tools with far greater flexibility than a human hand.
 This means your surgeon can operate with more precision and control.

-The St. Rose - Stanford Clinic Cardiovascular and Thoracic Surgery Program brings Stanford surgeons with experience in robotic mitral valve repair to Las Vegas and Henderson, NV.
 Call Dignity Health - St. Rose Dominican hospitals at (702) 616-4900 or Find a Doctor online to learn if you’re a candidate for this type of minimally invasive cardiac treatment.

 When is Robotic Mitral Valve Repair Performed?

 Your heart has four valves — mitral, tricuspid, aortic, and pulmonary.
 The mitral valve separates the upper and lower chambers on the left side of your heart.
 Heart valves keep blood flowing through your heart.
 They open to allow blood to flow forward and close tightly so blood does not leak backwards into the heart.